zulip/zulip-mobile/docs/howto/dev-server.md

 ## 3. Listen on all interfaces

-If you're using the Android emulator and the IP address 10.0.2.2, or if you're using the iOS simulator, you can skip this step and move on to step 4.
+(If you're using the Android emulator and the IP address 10.0.2.2, or if you're using the iOS simulator and `localhost`, you can skip this step and move on to step 4.)
-Otherwise, read on.

 By default, the Zulip dev server only listens on the "loopback" network interface, 127.0.0.1, aka `localhost`.
 This is a nice secure default,